2019 Israeli Elections, What’s Next?

-Unlike in America where we vote in a president, senate and congress, in Israel you elect a party who’s set forward their nominated president, and other party politicians.
+Unlike in America where we vote in a president, Senate and Congress, in Israel you elect a party who sets forward their nominated president, and other party politicians.
 Compared to other countries, the number of parties represented in our election is relatively high considering the small population.
-This has resulted in a fragmented legislature where smaller and fringe parties outside the main political consensus have representation in the Knesset and no party has the 60+ seat majority needed to form a Government on its own.
+This has resulted in a fragmented legislature where smaller and fringe parties outside the main political consensus have representation in the Knesset and no party has the 60+ seat majority needed to form a government on its own.

 The party that wins the majority of seats is typically tasked with setting up a coalition government.
 But it’s not really that simple, your party winning the majority doesn’t guarantee the Prime Minister position, the President will nominate the party most capable of forming a coalition government.
 This scenario has happened before.
 In 2009, after a Tzipi Livni’s Kadima party won a tight race against Likud, Livni wasn’t able to form a large enough coalition to form her government.
 As a result, then-President Peres gave Netanyahu’s Likud, not Kadima, the role of forming the government and the prime minister position.

-Then, even if a majority of right wing parties come together, there’s always bargaining over who gets what portfolio, such as finance minister, or the highly coveted defense minister job.
+Then, even if a majority of right wing parties come together, there’s always bargaining over who gets what portfolio, such as Finance Minister, or the highly coveted Defense Minister job.
 And right wing coalitions have dissolved over these posts before.
-So one of the right wing potential coalition members could force another election if they don’t get their demands met in a satisfactory manner.
+So one of the right wing potential coalition members can force another election if they don’t get their demands met in a satisfactory manner.
 Also a huge factor besides all the potential coalition member infighting is the very real possibility to have one of Netanyahu’s coalition members or even some from his own party ask him to step aside because of the legal battles he’s facing.

 In fact officially elections happen in Israel every four years.
 But more often than not some form of governing coalition crisis leads to an early dissolution of the parliament and early elections.
-And this current election is actually not from any coalition split but it was the Prime Minister himself that chose to dissolve the Knesset nearly a year early, on December 24, and called a snap election for April 9.
+And this current election is actually not from any coalition split but it was the Prime Minister himself that chose to dissolve the Knesset nearly a year early, and called a snap election back in April.
 Many see this move as a way to gather support to battle the legal charges he’s facing in court.
-But one thing is for sure about elections in Israel, Nothing is a sure bet!
+But one thing is for sure about elections in Israel, nothing is a sure bet!